Skip to content

 Pricing

-Slack has a free plan with basic functions.
-Paid plans start at $8.75 per person each month (for the Pro plan, billed monthly).
+Slack has a free plan with limits.
+Paid plans start at $8.25 per person each month if you pay yearly.

 2. Microsoft Teams